From a file list, to display the details for a file, click the file name.

 Each cell object identifies the type of cell (header or content).
 It also contains the entities, hashed content, and Markdown content for the cell.

-array for key-value pair content.
+array contains key-value pair content.
 For example, for a PDF of a form with fields, a key-value pair might represent a field label and field value.

 For each key-value pair, the keyValuePairs